thepanacealab/AEOLUS-SmartAPI/README.md

 # AEOLUS-SmartAPI
-API to query FAERS Drug-Outcome stats
+API to query AEOLUS database which is derived from FAERS database.